hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/README.md

 Now everything is set up, you'll need to navigate to the Test Harness and authenticate with one of the players you have [registered](/Getting Started/Using Authentication/README.md) previously.
 The [previous](/Getting Started/Creating an Achievement/README.md) tutorial showed you how to award your player with some currency via an Achievement.
 Now you are ready to purchase your first Virtual Good.

-*1.* To start, and just to be sure, let's validate that the player has enough of Currency *1* to purchase the Virtual Good using the [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md).
+*1.* To start, and just to be sure, let's validate that the player has enough of Currency *1* to purchase the Virtual Good using the [AccountDetailsRequest](/API Documentation/Request API/Player/AccountDetailsRequest.md):

 ![](img/Create/12.png)

 *2.* To get the Virtual Good, under *Requests* click *Store* and select [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).
 To submit this request, you'll have to fill the following values in the JSON builder:

-  * *currencyType* - This is the currency you're "paying" with, here it's *1*.
+  * *currencyType* - This is the currency you're "paying" with.
+Here, it's *1*.
-  * *quantity* - This is the quantity of the given Virtual Good that you wish to purchase, here it's *1*.
+  * *quantity* - This is the quantity of the given Virtual Good that you wish to purchase.
+Here, it's *1*.
-  * *shortCode* - The Short Code of your Virtual Good you'll be using in this request, here it's *"GOLD_COIN"*.
+  * *shortCode* - The Short Code of your Virtual Good you'll be using in this request.
+Here, it's *"GOLD_COIN"*.

 *3.* Click *Send Request*